LitCommerce

 Conversion stage

 The Conversion stage is where prospects become paying customers.
-At this point, your goal is to make the buying process as smooth and persuasive as possible by removing obstacles and offering incentives.
+At this point, your priority is to remove friction, reinforce trust, and provide the final push that helps someone complete their purchase.

 For example, imagine an online clothing retailer launching a new line of sustainable dresses.
 The landing page highlights a clear “Shop Now” button, showcases customer reviews, and offers a 15% discount pop-up for first-time buyers.